-Kentucky meets this goal in part.
+Michigan nearly meets this goal.
 The state should further expand its use of meaningful, objective data, including ensuring that programs are reporting pass rates for individuals entering student teaching, not program completers, for the former is now the requirement under the 2008 reauthorization of the Higher Education Act.
 It is also a method that will not mask the number of individuals the program was unable to properly prepare.

-Additionally, Kentucky should consider collecting specific objective data to create a more comprehensive index of program performance.
-NCTQ recommends evaluation results from first and/or second year of teaching; academic achievement gains of students taught by the programs' graduates, averaged over the first three years of teaching, and five-year retention rates of graduates in the teaching profession.
-To hold these programs accountable, the state should then establish the minimum standard of performance for each of these categories of data, including raising the minimum pass rate on its licensing test.
-Programs that do not meet the standard, after due process, should be shut down.
+Additionally, Michigan should consider collecting specific objective data to create a more comprehensive index of program performance.
+NCTQ recommends the utilization of academic achievement gains of students taught by the programs' graduates, averaged over the first three years of teaching, and five-year retention rates of graduates in the teaching profession.